Bergrebell/scrollmagic-and-nuxt/README.md

-# romankuepper
+# ScrollMagic & Nuxt

-> My personal website
+> Example on how to run ScrollMagic and GSAP in a Nuxt JS application

 ## Build Setup